Counting the fission trees and nonabelian Hodge graphs (untwisted case): Introduction

-It is known that any supernova graph $\wh \Ga(\bl)$ is a nonabelian Hodge graph.
+It is known that any supernova graph $\wh \Ga(\bl)$ is a nonabelian Hodge graph\footnote{After seeing this paper J. Dou\c{c}ot showed the converse is not true \cite{doucotemail.2.25}.}.
 In other words, there is a (nonempty) wild nonabelian Hodge moduli space $\fM(\bSi,\cC)$ with diagram $\wh \Ga(\bl)$ (for some choice of marking of the formal monodromy orbits).
 This follows (as explained in the simply-laced case in \cite{rsode} p.21) using the Kac--Moody root system of the graph $\wh \Ga(\bl)$ and results of Vinberg \cite{vinberg1971} and Crawley--Boevey \cite{CB-mmap}---in the general non-simply-laced case, this uses Hiroe--Yamakawa's proof \cite{hi-ya-nslcase, yamakawa20} of the quiver modularity conjecture of \cite{rsode} Apx.
-C.
+C (giving a dictionary identifying Nakajima quiver varieties of supernova graphs as moduli spaces of meromorphic connections).

 This gives further motivation for enumerating the fission trees (and thus the fission graphs).
 In particular this shows where these special types of Kac--Moody root systems appear in 2d gauge theory.
-As mentioned above, we don't know any examples of nonabelian Hodge graphs that are not supernova graphs.

 The original definition of the fission graph of an irregular type (\cite{rsode} Apx.
-C) involved a sequence of fission operations, as illustrated in Fig. \ref{fig: fissiontreeand graph}:
+C) involved a sequence of fission operations, as illustrated in Fig. \ref{fig: fissiontreeand graph}.

-\begin{rmk} The direct meaning of the fission graph/tree in terms of Stokes arrows was pointed out in \cite{diags} p.65 (recall that the Stokes arrows \cite{tops} \S5.5 parameterise all the possible nontrivial entries of the Stokes automorphisms, rephrasing the original definition in \cite{MR91}): If we increase each edge multiplicity of a fission graph $\Ga(\IT)$ by one, then we get the {\em Stokes quiver} of the fission tree $\IT$ (thus the Stokes quivers are also in bijection with the fission trees)---If $\IT=\IT(Q)$ is the fission tree of an irregular type, then the Stokes quiver contains all the Stokes arrows at the pole (the union of all the Stokes arrows for all the singular directions of $Q$, as in \cite{tops} \S5.5). \end{rmk}
+\begin{rmk} The direct meaning of the fission graph/tree in terms of Stokes arrows was pointed out in \cite{diags} p.65 (recall that the Stokes arrows \cite{tops} \S5.5 parameterise all the possible nontrivial entries of the Stokes automorphisms, rephrasing the original definition in \cite{MR91}): If we increase each edge multiplicity of a fission graph $\Ga(\IT)$ by one, then we get the {\em Stokes quiver} of the fission tree $\IT$ (thus the Stokes quivers are also in bijection with the fission trees)---If $\IT=\IT(Q)$ is the fission tree of an irregular type, then the Stokes quiver contains all the Stokes arrows at the pole (the union of all the Stokes arrows for all the singular directions of $Q$, as in \cite{tops} \S5.5).
+See the examples of this passage from Stokes arrows/quivers to fission graphs on pp.80-83 of these \href{https://web.archive.org/web/20220221111633/https://webusers.imj-prg.fr/~philip.boalch/files/boalch_2022_diagrams, \end{rmk}